Sohryuden: Legend of the Dragon Kings: Characters

 The third brother at 15 years old.
 Owaru is the most energetic out of the brothers.
 He has a huge appetite and, in contrast to Tsuzuku, can never shy away from a good fight.
 Despite his rather confident and brash exterior as well as showing a disdain for college work, Owaru is a gifted student at Kyowa College.
 He sometimes displays signs of carelessness that often earns a lecture mainly from Hajime.
 He is the one most likely to engage in combat out of all the brothers and his athleticism and superb fighting skills always ensure that he comes out on top.
 Owaru often sees Hajime as a sort of father figure, given that he is the one he called for when he was in danger.
-He indulges in banter with Tsuzuku while he acts as a guardian to Amaru, more so then his brothers.
+He indulges in banter with Tsuzuku while he acts as a guardian to Amaru, more so than his brothers.
 He is the White Dragon King of the West which governs the air (wind and sound, as vibration of air).